troglobit/mping/README.md

 > the unicast routing table (e.g., default route), the MULTICAST flag
 > on your interfaces, and ... the TTL in routed networks!

-By default, mping starts in receiver mode, joining the group given as command line argument.
+By default, mping starts in receiver/reflector mode, joining the group given as command line argument.
 To start as a sender, use `-s` and remember to set the `-t TTL` value greater than the number of routing "hops" when testing in a routed topology.

 Usage